tarcinapp/entity-persistence-gateway/readme.md

     - pathMap: books
       name: book
 ```
 In this example, a single entity kind is configured with the name set to "book" and the corresponding pathMap configured as "books."
-This configuration enables the gateway to route requests coming to /books to the generic /generic-entities endpoint.
-For GET requests, the gateway automatically adds `?filter[where][kind]=book` to the query parameters, ensuring seamless handling of requests specific to the "book" entity kind.

-For create, update, and replace operations, the gateway includes a kind field in the payload with the specified value ("book" in this case).
-This simplifies the management of different entity kinds under a unified endpoint.
+This configuration enables the gateway to route requests coming to `/books` to the generic `/generic-entities` endpoint.
+For GET requests, the gateway automatically adds `?filter[where][kind]=book` to the query parameters.
+For create, update, and replace operations, the gateway includes a kind field in the payload with the specified value ("book" in this case) ensuring seamless handling of requests specific to the "book" entity kind.

 Same configuration can be done from the environment variables as follows:
 ```bash
 APP_ENTITYKINDS_0_PATHMAP=books